 When people hear the word dementia, it is easy to jump to conclusions about what it is and what happens.
-However, people don’t always know what dementia actually is, so we have put together this guide to help you with understanding dementia and how to find extra resources of information.
+We have put together this guide to help you with understanding the disease and how to find resources and information.

 Spotting the symptoms of Dementia

 The word dementia describes a set of symptoms that may include memory loss, difficulties with thinking, problem-solving or speech and language problems.

 These changes are often small to start with, but for something with dementia they become severe enough to affect every day life.